 On the other hand, it can be a bit painful feeding in the balls one by one into each magazine, and there are several other blasters out there that are way more efficient to re-load.

 The Nerf Rival Perses, for example, uses a hopper system that allows you to feed big handfuls of balls at a time straight into a wide chamber.

-Some other blasters use external magazines instead, which work by allowing you to pull the whole magazine out, pre-load it with 30 rounds, and then plugging it back in.
+Some other blasters use external magazines instead, which allow you to pull the whole magazine out, pre-load it with 30 rounds, and then plug it back in.

 This system does require a bit more prep before you start playing.
 But the advantage is that you can reload faster while you play if you carry pre-loaded magazines with you.